Winter can be brutal when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor activities for kids.

-These calm down jars were super fun to make and fun to have.
+These calm-down jars were super fun to make and fun to have.
 It calls for pretty basic materials, and you can use your imagination to adapt them to whatever you have.
 This is the actual one we made.

 This is fun and awesome but MESSY.
 Please don’t say I didn’t warn you.
 We started it off in a big bowl in the living room but ended up in the bathtub to attempt to contain the mess.
 It’s great sensory fun!
-Add different bath toys or other washable items into the foam for more fun.
+Add bath toys or other washable items to the foam for more fun.

 I love projects that use recycled items!
 Take yogurt containers, wash them well, and decorate them to look like little animals.
-You can use pipe cleaners for hands, googly eyes, construction paper, whatever you have on hand.
+You can use pipe cleaners for hands, googly eyes, construction paper, or whatever you have on hand.
 You can try to do real animals or have each kid invent an animal and then describe it to everyone.

 Do you have boxes and closets full of old clothes and toys?
 It’s time to clean it out!
 Go through the items and decided what you should keep, what can be re-purposed, and what can be given away or sold.
-Have fun with it and have the kids make some decisions.
+Have fun with it, and have the kids make some decisions.

-Make and decorate cookies
+Make and Decorate Cookies

 Baking cookies is self-explanatory!
-We like to make this recipe and to put sprinkles on top instead of inside.
+We like to make this recipe and put sprinkles on top instead of inside.
 Kids can take a chunk of dough, roll it themselves, and dip it into the sprinkles.
 Tons of fun!
 You can also make a DIY cookie decorating kit and have each kid go to town while decorating with frosting, sprinkles, and anything else you have.

 I love this cookie painting activity from Ree Drummond, and we do it often.
 Kids and adults can decorate cookies with this paint wash and then bake and enjoy!
 We recently got black food coloring to have even more fun with our cookie decorating.